mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 As you can see, the implementation is super-simple.
 Just perform get requests on
-the routes and specify the return type, then Alamofire and AlamofireObjectMapper
+the routes and specify the return type.
+Alamofire and AlamofireObjectMapper will
-will automatically take care of fetching and mapping the returned data.
+take care of fetching and mapping the returned data.

-Note that `getMovie` uses `responseObject` to specify return type, while the two
-other functions use `responseArray`.
-This is due to the fact that a single movie
+`getMovie` uses `responseObject`, while the other functions use `responseArray`.
-is returned as an object while top grossing and top rated movies are returned as
+This is because a single movie is returned as a single object while top grossing
-an array.
-If these two arrays would be returned in an embedded object instead (a
+and top rated movies are returned as arrays.
+If the arrays should be returned in
-very common case), you would have to specify a new API-specific mapping type and
+an embedded object instead (a very common case), you would have to specify a new
-use `responseObject` instead.
+API-specific mapping type and use `responseObject`.

 # Step 8 - Perform your very first request

-We will now setup the demo application and use it to perform our very first data
-request from the API.
+We will now setup our app to fetch data from the API.
+Remove all the boilerplate

-First, remove all boilerplate code from `AppDelegate` and `ViewController`, then
-add the following code to `ViewController`:
+code from `AppDelegate` and `ViewController`, then add this to `ViewController`:

 ```
 override func viewDidLoad() {